Dans-Droids/chirp-arduino/ChirpinoSing for Arduinos/README.md

 ## Overview

-ChirpinoSing is a library enabling Arduino-based devices to output chirps as described at [chirp.io](http://chirp.io) via attached audio hardware.
+ChirpinoSing is a library enabling Arduino-based devices to output chirp audio via attached audio hardware.
 You'll need:

  * an Arduino Uno or an Arduino Mega 2560
  * a compatible speaker, earbud or other device to provide sound output